 Dear friends and families of the College,

 It is with great pleasure that I have undertaken the role of Director of Religious Studies here at Villa Maria College.
-Hailing from Australia and then Hastings in Hawkes Bay, I grew up among the Australian bush and the New Zealand Countryside.
-I came to Christchurch in 2000 where I eventually studied history, English, and art history, before pursuing teaching.
+Hailing from Australia and then Hastings in Hawkes Bay, I grew up among the Australian bush and the New Zealand countryside.
+I came to Christchurch in 2000 where I studied History, English, and Art History, before pursuing teaching.

-It was while studying at the University of Canterbury that I met my wife, Clare, and we have been married for eight years and have two fantastic daughters, Miriam (4) and Esther (3).
+It was while studying at the University of Canterbury that I met my wife, Clare, and together we have two fantastic daughters, Miriam and Esther.

-For the past ten years I have worked at St Thomas of Canterbury College where I was privileged enough to work with a great staff who I will miss greatly.
+Prior to joining the Villa Maria College team, I worked at St Thomas of Canterbury College where I was privileged to work with great staff.
 I am also a member of the St Francis of Assisi Parish where I once served as a member of the Church Council in its former days as Our Lady of Fatima Parish.

-I am delighted to now be working here at Villa Maria and I look forward to working with the students to not only deepen their Catholic faith and values, but also assist in ensuring that the next generation of world leaders are Villa Women with strong Mercy Values.
+I am delighted to be working here at Villa Maria and I enjoy working with the students to not only deepen their Catholic faith and values, but also assist in ensuring that the next generation of world leaders are Villa Women with strong Mercy Values.

-Please keep me in your prayers as I undertake my new responsibilities at the College.
-I look forward to meeting you all as I become more familiar with the school, and please feel free to come and introduce yourselves to me if you see me around the place.
+I look forward to meeting you all.
+Please feel free to come and introduce yourselves to me if you see me around the College.

 April’s role as Spiritual and Liturgical Team Leader complements the formal Religious Studies and Special Character programmes at Villa Maria College.
 April’s focus is to support students in their personal faith journeys and seek to provide ways in which they can deepen their relationship with God and serve the Church.
-She will work closely with the College’s Service Captains seeking practical ways to enrich students’ faith through promoting the works of Mercy through action, prayer and reflection.
-April will also be involved in the running of Sacramental programs and student retreats.
+She works closely with the College’s Service Captains seeking practical ways to enrich students’ faith through promoting the works of Mercy through action, prayer and reflection.
+April is also involved in the running of Sacramental programs and student retreats.